Living and Sustaining a Creative Life: Essays by 40 Working Artists

 "Too often the story of how an artist makes art and a living is advertised as either a step into an abyss of debt and dementia or a glamorized Bohemia misunderstood by a general public.
 Yet, what these artists demonstrate in this valuable book is that the common bond for us all who aspire to a well lived life is blood, sweat and tears are the elements all the dreams are made of.
 From artists living off of sales of their work, to those who teach, and those who search for paychecks in odd jobs, the desire to create is never extinguished."

 Essays by 40 Working Artists is the first in the Living and Sustaining a Creative Life trilogy.
-The Artist as Culture Producer is the second book and will be launched on March 2, 2017.
+The Artist as Culture Producer is the second book which was launched on March 2, 2017.
 The final book, Last Artist Standing, is scheduled to be released in 2020 and will also be published by Intellect Books and distributed by University of Chicago Press.